polterguy/polterguy.github.io/documentation/magic/index.md

 The endpoint can only be invoked by a root user, and will setup Magic to use the specified connection string found in your __[settings]__ field, verify the database server exists and can be connected to, create the `magic` database if not existing from before, and create a root user account in the `users` table for you with the specified __[password]__.

 The endpoint can only be invoked _once_ and will throw an exception if the system has previously been setup - Which Magic determines by checking the `auth:secret` value of your existing _"appsettings.json"_ file, and if it's not the default value of _"THIS-IS-NOT-A-GOOD-SECRET-PLEASE-CHANGE-IT"_, Magic will assume it's been previously setup and throw an exception.

 If the `magic` database already exists in your database server, it will only run its migration scripts, and replace the existing root user's password with whatever you provided as a payload to the endpoint invocation.

-**Notice** - If you for some reasons needs to reconfigure Magic, you can manually change its `magic:auth:secret` value to _"THIS-IS-NOT-A-GOOD-SECRET-PLEASE-CHANGE-IT"_ to force it to guide you through the configuration process again as you log out and login again.
+This implies that if you forget your root user's password the easiest way to change it is in fact to manually change the `auth:secret` back to its original value which was _"THIS-IS-NOT-A-GOOD-SECRET-PLEASE-CHANGE-IT"_, for then to log out and login again, which will allow you to run through the configuration process again, overwriting your root user's existing password.

 #### GET magic/system/config/version-compare